 Always research salaries in your market for the position you’re staffing.
 You want to meet, if not beat, what competitors are offering.

 References and team feedback

-Digging deeper.
-Questions about the candidate’s strengths and weaknesses, collegiality, and job attendance are important, but go beyond the “what.”
+Dig deeper.
+Questions about the candidate’s strengths and weaknesses, collegiality and job attendance are important, but go beyond the “what.”
 When asking about notable accomplishments, ask how the candidate exceeded objectives and expectations, and imagine how similar situations might play out in your organization.
 If you’re speaking with a former employer, be mindful that you might not share the same values and qualities, much less the same corporate culture, that the candidate’s reference highlights.
 Be prepared to dig a little to get the answers you need.

 Employee feedback.
 If you have the time,seek feedback from the people who know your corporate culture best: Your team.
 Invite your top job candidate to lunch with the staff members she’d work with most closely.
 Afterward, ask the candidate and your employees separately how they would imagine working with one another, and whether the job and applicant seem like a good fit.
 Don’t be surprised if the candidate comes back with questions of her own.
 An informal meeting with staff would give plenty of clues about your organization’s corporate culture, from talk about workflow to management-staff relations.
 That can be a positive.
 There shouldn’t be any doubt with either of you that this is going to be an ideal match.